-Twenty eight years ago, we were the first practice in the entire Chicago metropolitan area area to practice integrative wellness medicine.
+Thirty years ago, we were the first practice in the entire Chicago metropolitan area area to practice integrative wellness medicine.
 The first integrative practice in the country to be certified by the American Animal Hospital Association - at their highest level of accreditation, no less!
 And we're still the best, as well as the most knowledgeable.
-We have served as teachers, mentors and role models to other area veterinarians and practices for over 25 years.
+We have served as teachers, mentors and role models to other area veterinarians and practices for over 30 years.
 Our joy and our delight in caring for our patients shows, every day.

 Since opening our Schaumburg, Illinois veterinary practice doors in 1993, we've had this vision and philosophy: